vllm-project/vllm/docker/vllm/README.md

 ## Distributed

-To run on multiple machines, set up a Ray cluster via one of the methods described in [the Ray documentation](https://docs.ray.io/en/master/cluster/getting-started.html), using rather than `rayproject/ray`.
+To run on multiple machines, set up a Ray cluster via one of the methods described in [the Ray documentation](https://docs.ray.io/en/master/cluster/getting-started.html), using this image rather than `rayproject/ray` where necessary.
 Then exec `python3 -m vllm.entrypoints.api_server <args...>` on the container hosting the Ray head node.